How to Provide Excellent Customer Service Over the Phone

 Despite the rapidly increasing popularity of self-service and a steady rise in social care, phones still handle around 68% of all contact center communications.
 And the original support channel still has a significant impact on the customer service experience: After a negative phone experience, 74% of consumers are more inclined to switch to a competitor.
 Companies must still grapple with how to provide excellent customer service over the phone, despite the limitations of the channel.

-But today’s omni-channel world has created new challenges for telephony.
+Today’s omnichannel world has created new challenges for telephony.
 Customers assume there will be a seamless integration with digital channels, and they expect to receive the same highly personalized, hassle-free experience no matter how they communicate with brands.

 Fingertip access to the information agents need

 Unlike every other channel, voice calls are truly real-time.
 Even on live chat, a quick break to switch screens or look something up usually isn’t noticeable.
 But there’s no room for long pauses on a phone call without adding frustration—and call length—by putting the customer on hold.
 Given these challenges, it can be difficult to guide agents as to how to provide excellent customer service over the phone.